ARM-software/CMSIS_5/CMSIS/DSP/PythonWrapper/README.md

 Only a subset of the functions has been tested.

 It is likely that some problems are present.
-The API is quite regular in CMSIS-DSP but there are a few exceptions and the generation script is probably not managing all of them.
+The API is quite regular in CMSIS-DSP but there are a few exceptions and the generation script is not managing all of them.

-So, API may crash due to unallocated variable or wrong data conversion.
+So, the API may crash due to unallocated variables or wrong data conversions.

 The generated C code is a first version for bootstrapping the process.
-Now that this C file exists, the improvement will be done on it rather than on the generation script.
+Now that this C file exists, the improvements will be done on the C code rather than on the generation script.